Old Cutler Home

 Erected 1968 by Waukesha County Historical Society.
 (Marker Number 34-04.)

 Location.
 43° 0.236′ N, 88° 14.059′ W. Marker is in Waukesha, Wisconsin, in Waukesha County.
 Marker is at the intersection of Maple Avenue and Center Avenue, on the right when traveling south on Maple Avenue.
+Marker is located in front of the home on the southwest corner at Maple Ave. and Center Ave.
 Touch for map.
-Marker is located in front of the home on the southwest corner at Maple Ave. and Center Ave.
 Marker is in this post office area: Waukesha WI 53186, United States of America.
+Touch for directions.

 Regarding Old Cutler Home.
 Home is a private residence - please respect their privacy.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 6, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 777 times since then and 33 times this year.
+It was originally submitted on June 6, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 1,177 times since then and 114 times this year.
 Photos: 1. submitted on June 6, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
 2. submitted on June 15, 2011, by Linda Hansen of Waukesha, Wisconsin.
 3. submitted on June 6, 2011, by Paul Fehrenbach of Germantown, Wisconsin.
 4. submitted on June 15, 2011, by Linda Hansen of Waukesha, Wisconsin. • Bill Pfingsten was the editor who published this page.